HSRLCLab/SmartFactory_Box-Sortic/README.md

 ## Tools and Technologies

-The Source-code is written in C++.
+The source-code is written in C++.
 To achieve this project, the following listed tools and technologies were used.

 ### Doxygen

-Doxygen is used for the documentation of the sourcecode.
+Doxygen is used for the documentation of the source-code.
 An intorduction to *Doxygen* and how to install it can be found in the [ArdFSM-Repo](https://github.com/LMazzole/ArdFSM#documentation-with-doxygen).

 ### VSCode PlatformIO